chef/chef-web-docs/content/resources/chocolatey_package/_index.md

   new_in: null
   description_list:
   - markdown: The amount of time (in seconds) to wait before timing out.
+- property: user
+  ruby_type: String
+  required: false
+  default_value: null
+  new_in: '15.3'
+  description_list:
+  - markdown: The username to authenticate feeds.
 - property: version
   ruby_type: String, Array
   required: false